Xaviero8623/Xaviero8623.github.io/_pages/about.md

 ---

 ## Education
-Xavie is a motivated self-starter and learner with a passion for electrical and computer engineering.
+Xavier is a motivated self-starter and learner with a passion for electrical and computer engineering.

 * Vanderbilt University
   * BE Electrical and Computer Engineering
 ---
 ## Work Experience

-**Electrical Engineering Intern**
+**Electrical Engineering Intern | Northrop Grumman**

-Northrop Grumman | Ocean Springs, MS
+Ocean Springs, MS

 Jun 2025 - Aug 2025 | Full-Time